CCA-Public/scope/README.md

 * Internationalization (French/English interface)
 * Add "Edit Collections and DIPs" group to Users and Edit User pages
-* Configure storage of zip and METS files - NFS support(?), multiple storage spaces
+* Configure storage of zip and METS files: currently, everything is being saved to a "media" directory; add NFS support(?), option for multiple storage spaces
 * Delete zip & METS files when Folder/DIP is deleted (phase 2?)
 * Tie user accounts to CCA domain accounts (phase 2?)
 * REST API for uploading DIPs directly from Archivematica automation-tools (phase 2?)